-Three lines of defence model 1 2 3 First line of defence Owns Second line of defence Assesses, challenges and advises on risk objectively Third line of defence Provides independent assurance of risk control The first line of defence is responsible for ownership and management of risks on a day-to- day basis, and consists of everyone at every level in the organisation, as all have responsibility for risk management at an operational level.
+1. First line of defence 2.
+Second line of defence 3.
+Third line of defence Owns risk and controls Assesses, challenges and advises on risk objectively Provides independent assurance of risk control The first line of defence is responsible for ownership and management of risks on a dayto-day basis, and consists of everyone at every level in the organisation, as all have responsibility for risk management at an operational level.
 The second line of defence provides independent oversight, challenge and support to the first line of defence.
 Functions in the second line of defence include the Group risk team and the compliance team.
-The third line of defence provides independent assurance to the Board that risk control is being managed in line with approved policies, appetite, frameworks and processes.
-It also helps verify that the system of internal control is operating effectively.
+The third line of defence is made up of the internal audit function, which provides independent assurance to the Board that risk is being managed in line with approved policies, appetite, frameworks and processes.
+It also helps verify that the system of internal control is effective.

-HSA Key Function Holders are in Tables 9.
+HSA Key Function Holders are in Table 11.

-Key function Performance of function Key function holder Risk management function EU Risk Manager with support from Group Chief Risk Officer Hanna Kam Group Chief Risk Officer (reporting line to Bronek Masojada, Chair of the Hiscox SA Board and Director of the Ltd Board).
-The intention is to transition the key function role to the European Risk Manager of Hiscox SA, over time.
+Key function Performance of function Key function holder Risk management function EU Risk Manager Hanna Kam Group Chief Risk Officer (reporting line to Bronek Masojada, Chair of the Hiscox SA Board and Director of the Ltd Board).
+The key function role has been transitionned to the European Risk Manager of Hiscox SA as at the 1st January 2021.
 Actuarial function Activities of the Actuarial function are outsourced to the Group Actuarial team, overseen by the Key Function Holder.
-Helen Cooper Group Chief Actuary Internal audit function EU Senior Internal Auditor with support and oversight from the Group Internal Audit function Chris Hood - Group Head of Audit will act as interim until the Luxembourg auditor is in post Compliance function EU Compliance Manager with additional support from the Group Compliance function Andrea Schmid Head of Legal & Compliance Europe
+Helen Cooper Group Chief Actuary Internal audit function EU Internal Auditor with support and oversight from the Group Internal Audit function Chris Hood - Group Head of Audit acts as interim with the intention to transition the key function role to the European Internal Auditor that joined the Company in the course of 2020.
+Compliance function EU Compliance Manager with additional support from the Group Compliance function Andrea Schmid Head of Legal & Compliance Europe